This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Israel.

-Such third parties will normally be approached by phone.
+Such third parties will normally be initially contacted by phone.
 The Israeli Antitrust Authority will ask them to provide information about the relevant markets, including their input regarding the merger.
-To the extent required, normally only for more complex mergers, written requests for information will be issued.
-Under the Israeli Antitrust Law, third parties are obliged to respond to requests for information, and are subject to penalties if they fail to do so.
+To the extent required – normally only for more complex mergers – written requests for information will be issued.
+Under the Israeli Antitrust Law, third parties are obliged to respond to requests for information, and are subject to penalties if they fail to do so in a timely manner.

 What information may be published by the authority or made available to third parties?

-Once the Commissioner's decision is given, the Commissioner's decision and the non-confidential elements of the merger notifications will be scanned and published as-is on the Israeli Antitrust Authority's website.
-Supporting documents, such as financial statements will not be published and neither will responses to information requests.
+Once the Commissioner's decision is given, the Commissioner's decision and the non-confidential elements of the merger notifications will be scanned and published, unedited, on the Israeli Antitrust Authority's website.
+Supporting documents, such as financial statements or responses to information requests, will not be published.

-A third party who has the right to appeal the Commissioner's decision will have the right to review the Israeli Antitrust Authority's file, but this will be subject to limitations, including trade secrets, due to confidentiality,.
+A third party who has the right to appeal the Commissioner's decision will have the right to review the Israeli Antitrust Authority's file, but this will be subject to limitations, including trade secrets.
+Sometimes information will only be disclosed to outside legal or economic counsel.
 Certain information may be disclosed according to requests under the Israeli Freedom of Information Law, 1998, again, subject to limitations on disclosure of trade secrets.
 Nearly any such disclosure is subject to a procedure whereby the suppliers of information are given the opportunity to object to the disclosure of the information they provided.

 Does the authority cooperate with antitrust authorities in other jurisdictions?